Electricity Transformation Canada Draws Key Clean Energy Leaders

 November 21, 2022, Toronto, Ontario— Electricity Transformation Canada (ETC), Canada’s most influential renewable energy event, just wrapped up its second installment in Toronto.
-The conference and expo attracted more than 1,600 attendees and nearly 100 exhibitors from across Canada, as well as other parts of North America.
+The conference and expo attracted more than 1,600 attendees and nearly 100 exhibitors from across Canada as well as other parts of North America.

 ETC kicked off with the outgoing President and CEO of the Canadian Renewable Energy Association (CanREA), Robert Hornung, sharing an encouraging progress report on CanREA’s 2050 vision one year after its launch at ETC 2021.
-Hornung also introduced incoming President and CEO, Vittoria Bellissimo.
+Hornung also introduced incoming President and CEO Vittoria Bellissimo.

 “I was delighted to attend this year’s ETC, where I was able to meet with so many important stakeholders in Canada’s renewable energy and energy storage industries.
 We have a lot to do when it comes to decarbonization, but our industry is up for the task.
 The excitement and energy were palpable at ETC, and I want to congratulate CanREA’s partners, RE+ Events and Hannover Fairs, on a big success,” said Vittoria Belissimo, incoming President and CEO of CanREA.

-The conference’s substantial educational program included important discussions about electrifying transportation, decarbonizing heavy industry, green hydrogen, energy storage, corporate PPA opportunities, supporting a just, equitable and affordable energy transition, retooling Canada’s workforce for the electricity system of the future, and cross-Canada markets and policy updates.
-The event was bookended by a major announcement from Natural Resources Canada, who announced nearly $1.6 million in federal support for CanREA’s Electricity Transition Hub.
+The conference’s substantial educational program included important discussions about electrifying transportation, decarbonizing heavy industry, green hydrogen, energy storage, corporate PPA opportunities, supporting a just, equitable, and affordable energy transition, retooling Canada’s workforce for the electricity system of the future, and cross-Canada markets and policy updates.
+The event was bookended by a major announcement from Natural Resources Canada, which announced nearly $1.6 million in federal support for CanREA’s Electricity Transition Hub.

 The ETC show floor featured product and service demonstrations from nearly 100 exhibitors across the clean energy landscape—including wind, solar, and energy storage.
-The show floor also hosted an education theater, covering sessions on everything from hybrid AC/DC and DC microgrids and decarbonizing Canada’s remote communities, to building a diverse and equitable clean energy workforce.
+The show floor also hosted an education theater, covering sessions on everything from hybrid AC/DC and DC microgrids and decarbonizing Canada’s remote communities to building a diverse and equitable clean energy workforce.

 ETC featured plenty of opportunities for attendees to network.
 Electric Connection, the official ETC offsite reception, was held at Real Sports, providing a fun and unique atmosphere for those who participated.
-Attendees were also able to mingle during the various networking breaks in the Exhibit Hall, the Opening Reception and the Exhibit Hall Happy Hour.
+Attendees were also able to mingle during the various networking breaks in the Exhibit Hall, the Opening Reception, and the Exhibit Hall Happy Hour.
 A special networking event with the Canadian Francophonie was also on the agenda, as was a members-only exclusive meet-and-greet with CanREA’s incoming President.

 About RE+ Events

 RE+ Events is a global event management organization with a focus on the clean energy industry.
-Our flagship event, RE+ 2022 (formerly SPI), is largest renewable energy event in North America.
+Our flagship event, RE+ 2022 (formerly SPI), is the largest renewable energy event in North America.
 The RE+ Events portfolio also includes U.S. regional events with a focus on trends and policies in specific states or regions, as well as international events that bring together leaders in developing clean energy markets across the world.
 RE+ Events is co-owned by the Smart Electric Power Alliance and the Solar Energy Industries Association.

-The Canadian Renewable Energy Association (CanREA) is the voice for wind energy, solar energy and energy storage solutions that will power Canada’s energy future.
-Our diverse members are uniquely positioned to deliver clean, low-cost, reliable, flexible and scalable solutions.
-For more information on how Canada can use wind energy, solar energy and energy storage to help achieve its net-zero commitments, consult “Powering Canada’s Journey to Net-Zero: CanREA’s 2050 Vison.”
+The Canadian Renewable Energy Association (CanREA) is the voice for wind energy, solar energy, and energy storage solutions that will power Canada’s energy future.
+Our diverse members are uniquely positioned to deliver clean, low-cost, reliable, flexible, and scalable solutions.
+For more information on how Canada can use wind energy, solar energy, and energy storage to help achieve its net-zero commitments, consult “Powering Canada’s Journey to Net-Zero: CanREA’s 2050 Vison.”

 About Hannover Fairs